amirul1994/devops/kubernetes/rbac/readme.md

 Roles and ClusterRoles:

+The following roles are used:

 A Role is a set of permissions within a specific namespace.
 A ClusterRole is a set of permissions that are cluster-wide.

 RoleBindings and ClusterRoleBindings:

+The following rolebindings are used:

 A RoleBinding grants the permissions defined in a Role to a user or a group within a specific namespace.
 A ClusterRoleBinding grants the permissions defined in a ClusterRole to a user or a group cluster-wide.